Himomo vs. Niboshi vs. Yakiboshi: Japanese Dried Fish

-First off, as “Himono (干物)” literally means dried things in Japanese, it is the generic name for dried seafood, including dried fish.
+First and foremost, the literal meaning of 干物 is dried thing, and Himono is the generic name for dried seafood, including dried fish.
 So Niboshi and Yakiboshi are categories in Himono.

 The word Niboshi (煮干し) may remind you of dried young sardines used to make dashi stock.
 But other small fish, such as scad, mackerel, or flying fish, can also be an ingredient of Niboshi.

 As you can see in the picture, Niboshi refers to dried boiled small fish, as in its name, Ni (煮) and Boshi (干し) are the words for “boil” and “dry” in English.